 My Family Life

-I live on Brown Farms in Scottsville, Kentucky with my husband Les Brown and daughter Marley Ann Brown (#babydukebrown).
+I live on Brown Farms in Scottsville, Kentucky with my husband Les Brown, daughter Marley Ann Brown (#babydukebrown) and son Wiley (#dukebrownbro).
 My husband is an Allen County native and 6th generation farmer running both a boar and black angus cattle operation alongside his family.
 If you run into Les at the hardware store, don’t be surprised to see him asking expectant dads about their birth plans and explaining the benefits of breastfeeding!
 He is just as passionate about birth and education as I am.
 I guess it would be impossible to live with me and not be inspired to take on the cause.
 I am thankful to be able to offer his support to others.

 Marley Ann is a fast growing toddler who astonishes me everyday with how smart, capable and brave she is.
 Being Marley’s mom has been a learning experience for me from conception, during pregnancy and labor and as I journeyed into being a parent.
 She shows me how to be a better person through lessons in patience, kindness and understanding.
 Read my personal birth story >